-Legacy code: language-independent issues What's Bad What's Good Old Stable; the continuing payback on past investments it works; it runs your business ; Complex Embodies the necessary complexities of the business Incomprehensible Business rules are often that way Hard to fix The remaining bugs are rare, obscure, nontrivial Dull, boring Business applications rarely provide entertainment value (to their programmers, that is) Legacy Assembler $\ensuremath{\mathbb{C}}$ IBM Corporation 2002, 2003.
+Legacy code: lang guage-independent issues What's Bad What's Good Old Stable; very low error rates; the continuing payback on past investments Complex Embodies the necessary complexities of the business and its environments Incomprehensible Business rules are often that way Hard to learn, Hard to fix The remaining bugs are rare, obscure, nontrivial Dull, boring Business applications rarely provide entertainment value (to their programmers, that is) Legacy Applications © IBM Corporation 2002, 2004.
 All rights reserved.
-2

-Legacy applications have several facets: while they often embody the complex rules and procedures characterizing the ongoing business activities of an organization, they are also expected to adapt easily to rapid changes in the business environment.
+Legacy applications have several facets: while they often reliably embody the complex rules and procedures characterizing the ongoing business activities of an organization, they are also expected to adapt easily to rapid changes in the business environment.
 There is no easy solution to the often conflicting requirements for stability and adaptability.